Upgrade to remove ads

 An extensive, serious poem that tells the story about a heroic figure.

 A very short, ironic and witty poem usually written as a brief couplet or quatrain.
+The term is derived from the Greek epigramma meaning inscription.

 A commemorative inscription on a tomb or mortuary monument written to praise the deceased.